“Ahlan wa sahlan fi bayti.”

 “Salvation, then, is not ‘going to heaven’ but ‘being raised to life in God’s new heaven and new earth.’
 But as soon as we put it like this we realize that the New Testament is full of hints, indications, and downright assertions that this salvation isn’t just something we have to wait for in the long-distant future.
 We can enjoy it here and now (always partially, of course, since we all still have to die), genuinely anticipating in the present what is to come in the future.
 ‘We were saved,’ says Paul in Romans 8:24, ‘in hope.’
 (Wright, Surprised by Hope: Rethinking Heaven, the Resurrection, and the Mission of the Church).

 The yeast of the Kingdom is at work, often where we lack the imagination to recognize it.
-Its appearance might disappoint the “theocratic aspirations” we are accustomed to imagining, replete with extra-Biblical images of the eschaton that may have shaped our thinking.
-Like yeast, the Kingdom of Heaven is alive, and we are to seek it, especially in places where, without a Kingdom imagination, it would not be recognized.
+Its appearance might disappoint the “theocratic aspirations” we are accustomed to imagining, replete with extra-Biblical images of the Eschaton that may have shaped our thinking.
+Like yeast, the Kingdom of Heaven is alive, and we are to seek it, especially in places where, without a Kingdom imagination, Jesus himself would not be recognized.